AshiqMohamedA/Data-Sparking-Illuminating-Insights-for-Global-Electronics/README.md

 - The data is inserted into the MySQL database in corresponding tables.

 ## Authors
-This process was documented and executed by [Your Name].
+This process was documented and executed by [Mohamed Ashiq A].

 ## License
 This project is licensed under the MIT License.